-Serving Chicago: Mesothelioma Attorneys Can Help You Get the Settlement You Deserve
+Chicago Mesothelioma Lawyers Fighting for You to Get the Settlement That You Deserve

 The personal injury attorneys of Phillips Law Offices, located in downtown Chicago, Illinois, have been assisting injured individuals and their families for more than 65 years.
 We fight tirelessly to get you the compensation you deserve, including in the case of individuals suffering from mesothelioma, a fast-moving form of cancer that is typically the result of asbestos exposure.